swcarpentry/shell-novice/episodes/03-create.md

 Let's use `ls -FR` to recursively list the new directory hierarchy we just created in the `project` directory:

+The `-R` option to the `ls` command will list all nested subdirectories within a directory.
+`R` in `-R` stands for "Recursive" which refers to the idea that the output of a process becomes the input of another iteration of that same process.
+So in this case, `ls -R` lists the contents of a directory, and for every directory it finds, it lists the contents of that directory, and for every directory inside those subdirectories, it lists the contents, and so on.

+Let's use `ls -FR` to recursively list the new directory hierarchy we just created in the `project` directory:

 ```bash
 $ ls -FR ../project
 ```